 In fact, the Journal found that philosophy majors see the sharpest increase of all majors from starting to mid-career salary.

 “Fine,” you might be thinking.
 “The study of philosophy can help lead to a successful career.
 But what, exactly, do philosophy majors do?
 What job will I get if I major in philosophy?”

 Well, we could tell you that philosophers have some of the highest scores on admission tests for management school, or that philosophers have the highest scores on admissions tests for law school, or that philosophers have the highest acceptance rates at medical schools.
-We could tell you that many philosophy students find successful careers in finance, business, politics, and technology.
+We could tell you that many philosophy students find successful careers in finance, business, and politics.
 Or we could point you to a list of famous philosophy majors who have excelled in various other fields.

 But the truth is that there is no simple answer to the career question.
 We don’t know what you will do with your philosophy degree, since that will depend on your particular interests, values, and circumstances.
 What we do know is that the study of philosophy will make you a better thinker, writer, and communicator, and these skills will help you to succeed in whatever career path you choose.*

 *By the way, the career question isn't the only question to consider when asking whether or not to major in philosophy.
 For further considerations, we reccommend Bertrand Russell's excellent essay on The Value of Philosophy.